valentingol/deep-learning-installation/README.md

 ### Verify GPU acceleration with Tensorflow, Pytorch and Jax

 In this sub-section we will test if Tensorflow, Pytorch and Jax find the access of all libraries it needs to work with the GPU.
-Note that the command line to install Jax can depend on your CUDA and cuDNN configurations (see [the instalation guide](https://github.com/google/jax#installation) for more details) but with the versions above, it can be with the line below.
+Note that the command line to install Jax can depend on your CUDA and cuDNN configurations (see [the installation guide](https://github.com/google/jax#installation) for more details) but with the versions above, it can be with the line below.

 Create a temporary environment with tensorflow, pytorch and Jax on it: